The credit analysis

 What is the credit analysis?

-The credit analysis is an overall assessment of the current business relationship or the one which will come up with a client.
+The credit analysis is an overall assessment of the current business relationship or the one what will arise with a client.
 It takes into account several additional elements.About the buyer:

 - Creditworthiness of the buyer with the completion of a financial analysis of its balance sheet and its income statement.

-- Behavioral references of the buyer: does he meet with its commitments?
+- Behavioral references of the buyer: does he meet with his commitments?
 What is its payment behavior?

 - Legal form of the company.
 Is it a private or public company?